 (6) All German-speaking universities will be notified of the conferral of the degree by the Executive Board of Technische Universität Berlin.

-(1) A doctoral degree awarded by TU Berlin can be withdrawn if
+(1) A doctoral degree awarded by TU Berlin will be revoked if

 (2) 1If the faculty board determines that sufficient grounds for suspicion exist pursuant to subsection 1, it shall appoint a doctoral committee in accordance with Section 6 (3) and begin the revocation procedure.
 2The doctoral supervisor cannot be a member of this committee.